Did you know an S corporation can create considerable savings compared to a limited liability company?

 - A dissolution plan

-Let’s look at the Articles of Organization next.
+Next, we’ll look at the articles of organization.

 Articles of Organization